Have you heard of link cloaking, but you’re unsure what it’s all about? It sounds like something sinister – but it really isn’t!

 Can You Cloak Affiliate Links Without A Website?

 Technically, you can cloak your affiliate links without a website by using services such as bit.ly.
-However, there are some drawback to this.
+However, there are some drawbacks to this.

 - You can’t customize the cloaked URL itself, so it’s often just a jumble of letters and numbers (this erodes trust as mentioned above)